tardate/LittleArduinoProjects/playground/AudioDSP/README.md

 I've wanted to try some digital signal processing on the Arduino/AVR for a while.
 When I found the pedalSHIELD by electrosmash, it seemed like an excellent way to bootstrap some experimentation.

-This project is a breadboard-build of a circuit based on the pedalSHIELD, tested with a simple boost/volume control circuit based on the pedalSHIELD examples.
+This project was initially a breadboard-build of a circuit based on the pedalSHIELD, tested with a simple boost/volume control circuit based on the pedalSHIELD examples.
+I wanted to see if it was even half-way decent.
+When that worked out, I put it on protoboard and did a bit more work on the software.

+I also purchased the genuine article from electrosmash as a way of supporting the creators and also getting a standard unit for comparison - see [LEAP#247 pedalShieldUno](../pedalShieldUno) for more on that.

 ### Input Processing